martinadankova/implicative_models_with_quantifiers/README.md

 ### 🌍 Data Source
 This project uses synthetic data and may be extended to real-world data such as the World Bank Development Indicators.

-Example indicators used:
+Example indicators used in the current code:

-* GDP per capita (current US$) – NY.GDP.PCAP.CD
+* GDP per capita (current US$)

-* Fertility rate, total (births per woman) – SP.DYN.TFRT.IN
+* Fertility rate, total (births per woman)

 Source: The World Bank – World Development Indicators
 License: Creative Commons Attribution 4.0 International (CC BY 4.0)